Pursuing the Soul in Renaissance Florence

 An essay on the timeless Philosophy of Marsillio Ficino by Brian Keeler

-This reflection on the writing of a man who was an exemplar of philosophy in Renaissance Italy comes from a book I just finished; “Meditations on the Soul- Selected Letters of Marsilio Ficino” it is published by Inner Traditions International.
-I think this interest in the soul must be a theme for my recent reading, as I just finished another book on the idea of the soul in Renaissance thinking.
-That book reviewed in a previous essay was by James Hankins titled, “Virtue Politics- Soul Craft and State Craft in Renaissance Italy.
+This reflection on Reniassance philosophy comes from a book I just finished; “Meditations on the Soul- Selected Letters of Marsilio Ficino”- it is published by Inner Traditions International.
+I think this interest in the soul during the Renaissance must be a theme for my recent reading, as I recently finished another book on this same subject.
+That book, reviewed in a previous essay was by James Hankins titled, “Virtue Politics- Soul Craft and State Craft in Renaissance Italy.

-This book of letters from one of the most important and influential thinkers of the 15th century in Italy is a gem of wisdom that goes beyond its time and locale- into the past and to our contemporary world and issues.
+Here we have a book of letters from one of the most important and influential thinkers of the 15th century in Italy.
+It is a gem of wisdom that goes beyond its time and locale- into the past and to our contemporary world and issues.
 The relevance, in other words, of Ficino’s writings is both personal and universal and his reflections will have appeal to many questers and students of the Renaissance.
 The unvarnished nature of personal letters to friends, colleagues and heads of state and church avails to us a direct avenue into the intimate concerns of a man of Florence during 1400's.
-In this respect we can compare Ficino's letters to the diaries of Julius Cesar, which were written while on campaign in Gaul.
+In this respect we can compare Ficino's letters to the diaries of Julius Cesar, which were written while he was on campaign in Gaul.
 So both of their books are unadorned records with minimal pretense.